You want smart political talk without the meltdowns?

 The doctor put you up in his house.

-The doctor gave you the best latest, greatest medical technology and treatment.
+The doctor gave you the best, latest, greatest medical technology and treatment.

-And you were treat you were treated like a uh a princess.
+And you were treated like a princess.

-Well, I would I'd do that for anybody.
+Well, I do that for anybody.

-I louds at the pool.
+I lounge at the pool.

-Everything was first clear.
+Everything was first class.

-People came to Mexico to get me up.
+People came to my kick me up.

 You did that.